sales@effectrode.com

 What is a Buffer?

-Technically a buffer is a unity gain (0dB) amplifier circuit with a high input impedance and low output impedance.
+Technically speaking, a buffer is a unity gain (0dB) amplifier circuit with a high input impedance and low output impedance.
 In practice buffer pedals are used to prevent high frequency ‘roll-off’ and preserve the brightness of a guitar when connecting it to long cables or effects pedals with lower impedance input stages.

 Where to Use a Buffer